ddick8/Two-Stage-ODE-Solver-Example-with-PRCC-Analysis/readme.txt

 4. Iterative Model Solving: Iterates through the runs, solves the model with new parameters at each iteration using the restartODE function, and extracts the outputs at the time points of interest.
 5. Saving and Analysis: Saves the workspace and calculates PRCC to analyze the sensitivity, then plots the significant PRCC values.

+### Parameter Change Script

+This script (parameterChangeScript.m) visualizes different parameter combinations on the HIV In Vitro model.
+By varying two parameters, `beta` and `q`, it explores different scenarios and visualizes the free virus population against time using the `plotParameterChanges` function.

+Notes:
+- Modify the `betaChange` and `qChange` arrays to explore different values.
+- The script assumes that the `plotParameterChanges` function and the necessary ODE-solving functions are defined and accessible.
+- Be aware of the defined original control parameters and ensure that they are consistent.

+Dependencies:
+- `plotParameterChanges` function
+- `validate_tstopearly` function (if used)
+- Necessary ODE-solving functions for your model (e.g., `restartODE`)

+Output:
+A figure that represents different scenarios based on the combinations of `beta` and `q`.
+The figure will include a semilogarithmic plot, a legend detailing the variations, and appropriate labels and title.

 ## Functions

 ### Plotting LHS Distributions